<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 What are the sample success rates for remote microsampling devices?

 Sample success rates are high for Mitra® and hemaPEN® devices, which are based on volumetric microsampling.
-The absorptive VAMS® tips on Mitra can absorb homogenous samples with 99% acceptance rates.
-By following the illustrated instructions and demo videos available with hemaPEN and Mitra, end-users can reliably collect fixed volume samples that are precise enough for lab analysis.
+The absorptive VAMS® tips on Mitra can absorb homogenous samples with 99% acceptance rates.*

 These volumetric microsampling devices overcome the hematocrit (HCT) bias that may occur with DBS cards, where non-homogenous blood spots on filter paper have higher variability and higher failure rates.